• Skip to primary navigation

 1. Provide Stress-Reduction Techniques.

 Make stress management strategies available to your staff.
-These can include things like increasing the frequency of breaks or engaging in healthful habits, they have found both of which to help with mental health.
+These can include things like increasing the frequency of breaks or engaging in healthful habits; they have found both to help with mental health.

 Increase the number of breaks between online meetings so that people can relieve eye strain and maintain better focus.
 Incorporate healthy practices such as mindfulness exercises, meditation, and yoga into the breaks between online meetings.